MissStrong/ICS2O_Quad_4_2020-2021/Notes/1 - Variables and Functions in Processing.md

 `mouseX` and `mouseY` are the coordinates of current location of your mouse cursor on the canvas.
 We'll learn more about coordinates later on.

-Whenever we want to see the value of a variable, we can **print** it to the **console**, which is the black window located at the bottom of the screen.

 ### Functions

 A function takes an input and performs a sequence of steps to give an output.
 In math they are usually represented with symbols such as `f` whereas in computer science they are usually represented with descriptive words.
 In both math and computer science, functions use parentheses to store their inputs.